richierich113/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 The 101-print_number.c is a  function that prints an integer.
 The 102-magic.c is a  program that prints a[2] = 98, followed by a new line.
 The 103-main.c is a function that adds two numbers.
+The 104-print_buffer.c is a  function that prints a buffer.